 There's no way around it: Loss of bladder control is no fun.
-But urinary incontinence is manageable.
-There are dozens of incontinence products designed to help you control mild, moderate, and severe symptoms.
-Could one of them help you get out and active again?
+But you can manage urinary incontinence.
+There are dozens of products designed to help you control mild, moderate, and severe symptoms.
+One of them could help you get out and be active again.

-Protective pads and garments are by far the most common urinary incontinence and overactive bladder products out there, and they include a broad range of sizes, absorbencies, styles, and colors.
-The most common urinary incontinence products include:
+Protective pads and garments are by far the most common products out there.
+They come in a broad range of sizes, absorbencies, styles, and colors.
+The most common ones include:

-Absorbent pads.
-They're disposable and fit inside your underwear.
-Designed for women and men, incontinence pads are kept in place with adhesive strips.
-They trap 8 or more ounces of urine and keep it away from the skin, while also blocking odor.
-They can be changed throughout the day.
+- Absorbent pads.
+They're disposable and designed for women and men.
+Adhesive strips hold them inside your underwear.
+They trap 8 or more ounces of urine and keep it away from your skin.
+They also block odor and can be changed throughout the day.

-Adult panties and briefs are much like everyday cloth underwear for women and men, but include a waterproof liner and built-in cloth pad that can absorb 10 or more ounces of urine.
-Reusable, washable, and typically available in a range of colors, adult panties and briefs come in day styles, as well as overnight styles, which are designed to contain more urine.
-Like absorbent pads, adult underwear for urinary incontinence is designed to be absorbent, keep moisture from your skin, and control odor.
+- Adult panties and briefs look a lot like everyday underwear for women and men.
+But they include a waterproof liner and built-in cloth pad that can absorb 10 or more ounces of urine.
+They are reusable, washable, and typically available in a range of colors.
+You can get day styles as well as overnight ones, which are designed to hold more urine.
+Like absorbent pads, this underwear is designed to be absorbent, keep moisture from your skin, and control odor.

-Adult diapers are a very common incontinence product and come in lots of styles.
-Some look similar to (and pull on and off like) elastic-banded underwear, but are designed to be disposable; others tape on at the sides like conventional diapers.
-Adult diapers come in a range of colors and absorbencies, including those for day (lighter protection) and overnight (heavier protection).
+- Adult diapers come in lots of styles.
+Some look similar to (and pull on and off like) elastic-banded underwear, but are designed to be disposable.
+Others have tape on the sides like regular diapers.
+They come in a range of colors as well as day and overnight versions.

-Protective underpads are disposable or reusable flat pads with an absorbent layer on one side and a moisture barrier on the other.
-In sizes designed to cover mattresses, chairs, or other furniture, these incontinence products help protect furnishings against urine leaks.
-Some pads offer anti-bacterial and anti-fungal finishes and adhesive strips to keep the pads secure.
-They also come available in a range of absorbencies.
+- Protective underpads are disposable or reusable flat pads with an absorbent layer on one side and a moisture barrier on the other.
+They protect mattresses, chairs, or other furniture from urine leaks.
+Some have antibacterial and antifungal finishes and adhesive strips to keep them in place.
+They also come in a range of absorbencies.

-Plastic pants fit over your regular undergarments and help protect against mild to moderate urinary incontinence leaks.
+- Plastic pants fit over your regular undergarments and help protect against mild to moderate leaks.